SebastianG77/big-json-diff/README.md

 When adding the option ```--bigNumberSupport``` or its shortcut ```-b``` while running big-json-diff, it is possible to get proper diffs for JSON files that contain numbers of any size as this module then uses a big number JSON parser internally to build objects of JSON files.

-Just run one of the following commands from console to create a diff for JSON files that contain big numbers.
+If you installed big-json-diff globally, just run one of the following commands from console to create a diff for JSON files that contain big numbers.

 ```
 $ big-json-diff -b <path-to-old-file> <path-to-new-file>